Degree Completion Options

 To be eligible for admission, students must have graduated from a state-approved diploma or associate degree nursing program and be licensed as a registered nurse in Maryland or a compact state.
 Recent associate degree or diploma nursing graduates may be admitted pending successful completion of the NCLEX-RN.
 Students applying for admission to the Nursing major must either have been admitted to TU or be currently seeking admission to TU.

-Students interested in this option should contact the Academic Advising Specialist or the Degree Completion Coordinator.
+Students interested in this option should contact the Academic Program Manager.

 Eligibility and Screening

-Admission to this option is determined by the Towson University Department of Nursing.
+Admission to this option is determined by the TU's Department of Nursing.
 RN students are required to have a minimum cumulative GPA of 2.50 on a 4.00 scale.
 Only one grade below a grade equivalent of 2.00 is allowed in the non-nursing courses required for the option.

 The ATB option is an undergraduate-level year-round option designed for students dually enrolled in a contracted partner community college.
-Current partners are Community College of Baltimore County (Essex and Catonsville campuses), Hagerstown Community College, Harford Community College, Cecil College, Carroll Community College, and Frederick Community College’s nursing programs.
+Current partners are Community College of Baltimore County (Essex and Catonsville campuses), Harford Community College, Cecil College, Carroll Community College, and Frederick Community College’s nursing programs.

 Eligibility and Screening